 Objective: The objective of the Participation Plan is to ensure full and fair participation by all communities in the transportation decision-making process.
-This process is detailed in the adopted HAMPO 2018 Public Participation Plan.
+This process is detailed in the adopted HAMPO 2018 Participation Plan.

-- Reviewed Participation Plan requirements in preparation for TIP Amendments and ongoing community engagement. - Updated Participation Plan to include guidance for operating during State of Emergency in a virtual environment.
+- Reviewed Participation Plan requirements in preparation for TIP Amendments and ongoing community engagement. - Updated Participation Plan to reduce TIP Amendment Public Comment Periods from 30 days to 15 days. - Participated in statewide collaboration regarding Participation Plan requirements and FHWA/GDOT/GAMPO guidance for operating in a virtual environment after states of emergency have lifted.

-• Continue the evaluation and facilitation of any HAMPO plan or project for compliance with the adopted Public Participation Plan.
+• Continue the evaluation and facilitation of any HAMPO plan or project for compliance with the adopted Participation Plan.

-- Review and update of current Public Participation Plan to ensure compliance with new federal and state legislations and 2020 US Census data. - Modification of public comment periods associated with TIP Amendments, per DOT Planning Department request
+- Review and update of current Participation Plan to ensure compliance with new federal and state legislations and 2020 US Census data. - Modification of public comment periods associated with TIP Amendments, per DOT Planning Department request

-- Public participation documentation for the FY 2021-2024 TIP if amended - Updated Public Participation Plan
+- Public participation documentation for the FY 2021-2024 TIP if amended - Public participation documentation for the FY 2024-2027 TIP development process - Updated Participation Plan

 2.3 Participation Plan

 Agency Federal \$ State \$ Local \$ Total \$

-FHWA 6,805.60 - 1,701.40 8,507.00
+FHWA 800.00 0.00 200.00 1,000.00